lsst/obs_lsst/doc/lsst.obs.lsst/adding-a-camera.rst

 If my instructions are complete and correct you are good to go.
 Once you’re happy commit all your changes to git, and push.

+We would ideally like to be able to run the integration tests to include the new camera.
+To enable this please also add some test data to the `testdata_obs_lsst <https://github.com/lsst-dm/testdata_obs_lsst>`_ repository, and update the `ci_lsst <https://github.com/lsst-dm/ci_lsst>`_ package so that the new instrument is included in the integration test.